 On Tuesday evening, Prince Radu held a lecture at the Hebrew University of Israel, where he spoke on the topic ‘Democracy and Public Institutions’.
 He and Princess Margarita also visited a library focusing on Jewish history.

 Wednesday saw the couple spend time at the Yad Vashem Holocaust Memorial, where they were given a guided tour of the facilities.
 Crown Princess Margarita and Prince Radu viewed the Hall of Names, a specially designed room which features 600 portraits of Jewish Holocaust victims.
 The room also contains binders which document 4,000,000 victims of the Holocaust.

 At the end of their visit to Yad Vashem, Princess Margarita and Prince Radu laid a wreath of flowers in the Hall of Remembrances.
 The Yad Vashem has a previous connection with the Romanian Royal Family, as the Crown Princess’s grandmother, Queen Mother Helen, was given the honorific title ‘Righteous Amongst the Nations’ by the Yad Vashem for her work with Romanian Jews during World War II.

 The day ended with a visit to a souvenir shop in the Old City, and a visit to the Wailing Wall.
 The couple are expected to also visit the Har-Hotzvim Medical Center Edith Wolsfson before they depart Israel later this week.Filed under Romania

-Tagged Bilateral Relations, Crown Princess Margarita, Holocaust, Israel, Prince Radu, Working Visit.
+Tagged Bilateral Relations, Crown Princess Margareta, Holocaust, Israel, Prince Radu, Working Visit.